 The construction industry is changing and needs a workforce that is trained in new and innovative construction methods to meet the industry’s future needs.

-Having recognised the challenges facing the sector, Dudley College has invested over £12m in Dudley Advance II, it's our new Centre for Advanced Building Technologies.
+Having recognised the challenges facing the sector, Dudley College of Technology with a significant contribution by the Local Growth Fund has invested over £12m in Dudley Advance II, our new Centre for Advanced Building Technologies.
 If you are serious about a career in the construction industry, then you seriously have to consider Dudley Advance II as the place to get the skills and hands-on thinking you need.

 Introducing Dudley Advance II

 Advance II provides skills development in high level Building Services Engineering, Civil Engineering, Construction Design and Building Information Modelling.
 It is the first of its kind in the FE sector offering students training in the latest construction techniques.

-Supported by the Black Country Local Enterprise Partnership (LEP) Growth Deal, we are working in partnership with leading employers across the region, who are embracing new technologies – ensuring that your training gives you the skills that they are looking for from their future workforce.
+Supported by the Black Country Local Enterprise Partnership (LEP) Local Growth Fund through Midlands Engine, we are working in partnership with leading employers across the region, who are embracing new technologies – ensuring that your training gives you the skills that they are looking for from their future workforce.

 With a focus on Higher level Apprenticeships, Level 3+ qualifications and progression to degree level courses the centre is supporting the modernisation of skills development across the construction industry.

 Watch it Take Shape Virtually ...